Flémalle: Nature Reserves

 Two nature reserves are located in the municipality: Aux Roches and Rognac.

 The Meuse Quays.
 In the background, the nature reserve "Aux Roches".

 The first, created in 1996 by Natagora, covers an area of 27.13 ha and features a Mediterranean climate.
 The site's geology was formed through the extraction of limestone in the village of Chokier from Roman times until the 20th century, with three quarries, the most impressive of which was still operational in the 1950s; this is the one visible from the Meuse basin.
 Among the fauna and flora observed here are the Peregrine falcon, the Eurasian eagle-owl, the Apennine rock-rose, and the hairy fruit salad.

 The second reserve, created in 1978, covers 12.1 ha.
 This reserve is a so-called strict reserve, meaning it is left as it is with no human intervention allowed.
 In terms of fauna and flora, one can observe the Eurasian goshawk, the Eurasian kingfisher, the Fire salamander, and the Epipactis helleborine.

 Tailings Dumps

-From its industrial and mining past, the municipality is rich in tailings dumps that over time have become genuine biotopes.
+From its industrial and mining past, Flémalle is rich in tailings dumps that over time have become biotopes.

 A stone located on one of the old shafts of the Xhorré coal mine.

 The largest Flemish tailings dump is that of Xhorré, classified as a Site of Major Biological Interest (SGIB) by Wallonia.
 The dump is wooded but also features thermophilic meadows.
 Its area is 15.78 ha.
 In terms of fauna and flora, one can observe the Common slowworm, the Spotted fritillary, the European stag beetle, the Striped katydid, and the Medlar.